BRC-104 Protocol

 • Update totalStakedAmount, add the staked tokens amount of the user

-• Update the state sba3 of the Pool, add the staked tokens amount of the user
+9. If the computing succeeds, update the state sba3 of the Pool, add the staked tokens amount of the user.

-User uses Angel Inscription with op: burn3 and cop: sk2 to stake BRC-20 token or BTC, to continue to receive token rewards from the Farming Pool.
+User uses Angel Inscription with op: burn3 and cop: sk2 to stake BRC-20 token, Runes token or BTC, to continue to receive token rewards from the Farming Pool.
 What is different from BRC-100 token staking is the calculation of the user's staked amount.
-The BTC/BRC-20 token staking does not need to transfer BRC-20 token or BTC to the Pool, but uses Angel Inscription to transfer the user's BTC UTXO id or the BRC-20 transfer inscription id as proof to the Pool.
+The BTC/BRC-20/Runes token staking does not need to transfer BRC-20 token, Runes token or BTC to the Pool, but uses Angel Inscription to transfer the user's BTC/Runes UTXO ID or the BRC-20 transfer Inscription ID as proof to the Pool.
 Then the Pool records the user's staked amount based on the proof.

 1. The user inscribes the Angel Inscription with op: burn3 and cop: sk2.
 The inscription contains a certain number of "brc100" token, which is the value set in the "aia" attribute of the pool.
-At the same time, the assets amount to be staked and the user's corresponding BTC UTXO id or BRC-20 transfer inscription id should be filled in the proof attribute.
+At the same time, the assets amount to be staked and the user's corresponding BTC/Runes UTXO ID or BRC-20 transfer Inscription ID should be filled in the proof attribute.
 The assets amount to be staked needs to equal to the amount in the UTXO or inscription.
 The staked amount cannot be less than the attribute "ma" (Min Amount).
-The inscribing will succeed only if the state canStart of the Farming Pool is true, after the attribute startBlock, not end, and the UTXO or inscription not staked.
+The inscribing will succeed only if the state canStart of the Farming Pool is true, after the attribute startBlock, not end, the UTXO or inscription confirmation greater than 3, and the UTXO or inscription not staked.
 Otherwise, the inscribing will fail.

 2. The user transfers the inscription to the deployer of the Farming Pool to stake.
 The deployer does not actually hold the "brc100" token in the inscription and cannot transfer the assets.
 It is only used to complete the conversion from UTXO to state.